Term: 1st Semester – Academic Year 2022-2023

-Intermediate knowledge of algebra, mechanics of solids (basic concepts on strain and stress), numerical analysis.
+Intermediate/good knowledge of algebra, mechanics of solids (basic concepts of strain and stress), numerical analysis.

 - Course notes.

-Assignments will be handed over and graded during the course.
+Assignments will be handed over during the course.
 The final examination will consist of a written (closed-book) test.
 Grading: 40% assignments, 60% final exam.

 [The final written test might be substituted by an oral examination in special situations identified by the teacher]